tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Jun 19 2007

-Tandra O'Hara (a 79-year-old White poor high school dropout) entered a church, ready to deliver a speech to religious people.
+Tandra O'Hara (a 79-year-old white poor high school dropout) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Tandra O'Hara had never preached her views to theists before, and freaked out.
 Tandra O'Hara thought about praying to the Unblinking Eye, but decided that she she can handle this situation on her own and id not need to pray just yet.
 As Tandra O'Hara entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Tandra O'Hara used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Tandra O'Hara argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.